fabric8io/fabric8/docs/getStarted/gke.md

 ## Getting Started with Kubernetes on Google Container Engine

-It is very easy to get up and running with Google Container Engine (GKE) and the docs are extremely well structured.
-Before you start you should read the short GKE [overview](https://cloud.google.com/container-engine/docs/#overview) and especially familiarise yourself with the [pricing](https://cloud.google.com/container-engine/docs/#pricing) information!
+It is very easy to get up and running with Google Container Engine and the docs are extremely well structured.
+Before you start you should read the [overview](https://cloud.google.com/container-engine/docs/#overview) and familiarise yourself with the [pricing](https://cloud.google.com/container-engine/docs/#pricing) information.

 ### Before you begin
 To start you will need to sign up for an account, enable billing and install on your local machine the `gcloud` and `kubectl` client binaries.
 All this can be done by following the [Google before you begin guide](https://cloud.google.com/container-engine/docs/before-you-begin).

 ### Creating a container cluster

-Now you are ready to create a cluster on GKE.
+Now you are ready to create a cluster on Google Container Engine.
 To start with we recommend creating a cluster of two or three instances which can be used to familiarise yourself with the architecture and components without incurring too much cost.
 You can easily build up the cluster later.

 Go to [Google Container Engine website](https://cloud.google.com/container-engine/), from here you can click to be taken to your [Console](https://console.cloud.google.com/kubernetes/).